Author

 Barbara is an active member of the Russian Union of Wildlife Photographers and operates within the ethical norms set by the organization, such as nature preservation and minimal impact while filming (location must be concealed as much as possible), ethical treatment of wild animals, minimal postediting of photographs.
 All photographs of captive animals are always marked as such.

 Barbara has accumulated a large archive of authentic wildlife images, some of which participated in exhibitions like National Geographic «Wild Russia 2018» and the wildlife photography Festival «Pristine Russia» 2018 and 2019 etc. In February, 2021 the renowned popular scientific magazine for children "Young Naturalist" published Barbara's account of her Costa Rica expedition, another image from this expedition decorates the cover of the August 2021 issue.
+Active cooperation with the magazine continues to this day.
 In July, 2021 three of Barbara's images were used to illustrate the web site of a new conservation project "Caring for saiga together" that was launched by National Geographic together with WWF and the Kinder brand.
+In 2023 the Amur Tiger Center's official website used rare images, captured by Barbara, for its main page and to decorate Vladimir Putin's congratulations to the Center on its anniversary.

 In June 2022 the Russian House in Berlin opened Barbara's personal exhibition with several dozen images of Russian wildlife.